Where to exchange money in Prague and how much?

 Where do locals go to exchange money in Prague?

-A couple days back I tried a new exchange office which is located conveniently by the main entrance to Palladium shopping mall (10 minutes away from the Old Town Square).
+Go to Palladium shopping mall.
+This exchange office offers good rates and is conveniently situated downtown.
+Right by the main entrance of Palladium shopping mall.
+It’s just a 3-minute walk from the Powder Tower or 10 minutes from Old Town Square.
+You’ll find this exchange office on the left side from the main entrance to the mall.
+Check the arrow in the picture, you can´t miss it.
 It´s a huge pink building that looks like a cake.
 And right by the main entrance, there is a small exchange office.
+Voilá, this is it!

-My personal impression from the place wasn´t ideal but that´s just my subjective experience.
+My personal impression from the first visit wasn´t ideal but that´s just my subjective experience.
 I generally don´t like places where they have a scam Euronet ATM right in the place.
 I would also expect a receipt and prefer clerks who don´t chew a toothpick while talking to me.
-But I got the money and everything was proceeded quickly, so I believe this might be another alternative.
-The location is very convenient, only 15 minutes from the Old Town Square or one minute from Municipal House and Powder Tower.
+But I got a good rate and everything was proceeded quickly.
+The location is very convenient

 Cash for cash only

 Many of my clients also ask me if the exchange offices accept cards.
-So I rather mention it here as well: No, you need to bring the foreign cash and they will give you cash back.
+So I rather mention it here as well: You need to bring the foreign cash and they will give you cash back.
 Many exchange offices don´t exchange coins, just bank notes.
+Please only bring bank notes.

 But no Scandinavian cash!